Toni-SM/semu.data.visualizer/README.md

 # omni.add_on.visualizer

-Data visualizer for NVIDIA Omniverse Isaac Sim (Matplotlib and OpenCV-like interfaces and native plots)
+Data visualizer for NVIDIA Omniverse (Matplotlib and OpenCV-like interfaces and native Omniverse plots)

 > This extension (developed especially for headless containers and cloud deployments) allows the graphic representation of data using **Matplotlib and OpenCV-like interfaces** and **native Omniverse plots**